allegro/axion-release-plugin/README.md

     }
 }

-// make our version is available to all project.version = scmVersion.version
+// make our version available to all project.version = scmVersion.version
 ```